-Positive links with other agencies will enable setting based plans to take account of the knowledge, skills and expertise of other professionals and will ensure the child's well being and development remains paramount.
+Positive links with other agencies will enable school/setting based plans to take account of the knowledge, skills and expertise of other professionals and will ensure the child's well being and development remains paramount.

-It is recommended good practice for settings to know what agencies are involved with the child/young person, to seek advice, involve parents or the person who knows the child/young person best and also to consult a relevant health professional such as the school nurse, O.T, or physiotherapist.
+It is recommended good practice for settings to know what agencies are involved with the child/young person, to seek advice, involve parents or the person who knows the child/young person best and also to consult a relevant health professional such as the school nurse, Occupational Therapist (OT), or Physiotherapist.